-- 5.1.1 Every use shall be operated so that it does not pose a danger to public health, safety or welfare.

-- 5.1.2 Every use shall be operated in conformance with all applicable federal, state and local regulations and standards.
-Failure to comply with any and all applicable federal, state and local regulations and standards may be cause for review and/or revocation of any Land Use Approval granted pursuant to these regulations.

-- 6.1 General Approval Standards

-- 7.C Natural Hazards
+- 5.1.1 Every use shall be operated so that it does not pose a danger to public health, safety or - 5.1.2 Every use shall be operated in conformance with all applicable federal, state and local regulations and standards.
+Failure to comply with any and all applicable federal, state and local regulations and standards may be cause for review and/or revocation of any Land Use Approval granted pursuant to these regulations. - General Approval Standards 6.1 - 7.C Natural Hazards

 - 7.H Wildland Fire

 - 7.I Noise

 - 7.L Odors

-7.M Vibration
+- 7.M Vibration